La Pandilla

-La Pandilla was a teen music group of the 1970s, founded in 1970 by Pepa Aguirre.
+La Pandilla were a Spanish teen music group of the 1970s, founded in 1970 by Pepa Aguirre.
 The group had members of both sexes, unlike most pop groups at the time.

-Aguirre's son, daughter, and niece formed the band; later, 2 boys were added.
+Aguirre's son, daughter, and niece formed the band; later, two more boys were added.
 Their first album, Villancicos, was released in late 1970.

 La Pandilla had initially a big impact in their home country of Spain.
 After a personnel change as some of the original members grew up, they experienced some backlash in the country for their song "El Alacrán" ("The Scorpion"), an innocent pop tune that made a coincidental reference to a clandestine group that was one of Francisco Franco's staunchest opponents.
 Franco's censors objected to the group, so they started touring Latin America more frequently.